 Now decide where you want to place the newly built form.
 In the described case, we will put the form in a pop-up that will be triggered once the button on the single page is clicked.
 But don’t forget that you can place the form on the various pages.

 So, we navigate to WordPress Dashboard > JetPopup > All popups.
-Here we can edit the existing popup or build a new one by pressing “Create New Popup.”
+Here, we can edit the existing pop-up or build a new one by pressing “Create New Popup.”

 In the firstly appeared window, we select the layout preset of the pop-up.